Oggy and the Cockroaches: Next Generation

 Oggy and the Cockroaches: Next Generation (Oggy et les Cafards : Nouvelle Génération) is a French animated series produced by Xilam for the streaming service Netflix.
-It is a reboot of the show of the same name.
+It is the eighth season of Oggy and the Cockroaches, and serves as a reboot to it.
 Like the original series, it focuses on the wacky antics of Oggy and a trio of mischievous cockroaches that inhabit his house.
 Aside from the titular characters, the series also introduces the seven-year-old Piya, an optimistic elephant from India whom Oggy has to look after.
+The series premiered on Gulli in France on November 8, 2021, followed by a worldwide release on Netflix on July 28, 2022.

-Unlike the original show and Oggy Oggy, both of which have episodes that last 22 minutes and contain three self-contained segments, Next Generations episodes last for 43 minutes with six segments each (this is not the case in the Gulli version).
+Unlike the previous seasons and Oggy Oggy, both of which have episodes that last 22 minutes and contain three self-contained segments, Next Generations episodes last for 43 minutes with six segments each on Netflix.
+This is not the case for Gulli, however.
 The series drastically tones itself down compared to the original, with a focus on Oggy's friendship with Piya, and is visualized with a more geometric style.

 Plot

 Oggy is an anthropomorphic cat living in the modern suburbs of Animville.
 He would like to live an average, everyday life, but he shares his home with roaches Joey, Dee Dee and Marky – three trouble-making, mischievous tricksters who usually desire to cause him trouble and drive him insane in a variety of ways.
 Oggy also has Indian friends who are on vacation, dropping off their daughter, optimistic seven-year-old elephant Piya, for him to look after.

-Now with a new roommate, Oggy will also have to deal with the obligation of being her new caretaker – and by extension, proper father figure.
-Piya also obliviously ends up seeing the cockroaches as Oggy's welcomed visitors, making the rascally trio see her as their big meal ticket to up the ante with their pranks on Oggy.
-This forces Oggy to multitask his way through pranks and parenting as the cockroaches use Piya's fun-loving, caring nature to their advantage.
+With a new roommate, Oggy also takes on the responsibility of caring for Piya and becomes a father figure to her.
+Piya, unaware of the cockroaches' intentions, believes them to be Oggy's welcome visitors.
+The cockroaches take advantage of Piya's trust to further their pranks on Oggy.
+This leaves Oggy balancing his responsibilities toward Piya while attempting to deal with the cockroaches' schemes.

 Characters

 The characters from the original series receive changes for the reboot.
-Jack, Bob and Olivia's roles are reduced, Oggy and Olivia's relationship remains as boyfriend and girlfriend (as they were husband and wife in the original series' season 4 finale), Bob now lives with Kevin, a new character, and some characters have received personality changes – some of them having redesigns; many being simplified.
+Jack, and Olivia's roles are reduced, Oggy and Olivia's relationship remains as boyfriend and girlfriend (as they were husband and wife in the original series' season 4 finale), Bob now lives with Kevin, a new character, and some characters have received personality changes – some of them having redesigns; many being simplified.